adi-li/react-lightweight-chart-simple/README.md

 A simple react wrapper for [lightweight-charts](https://github.com/tradingview/lightweight-charts) library.

-:warning: This is a beta library currently, may have some breakable changes released without notice.
+:warning: This is a beta library currently, may have some breaking changes released without notice.

 ## Installation